rabadzhiyski/business_improvement/content/consulting.md

 title: Strategic AI Consulting
 type: services
 services:
+  - title: AI and Data Masterclass
+    icon: graduation-cap
+    subtitle: For teams that need to build foundational knowledge
+    description: Customized training for your team's specific needs, hands-on experience with real business applications, and frameworks for evaluating AI opportunities.
+    outcome: Team empowerment to identify and evaluate AI opportunities independently.
+    link: "#masterclass"

   - title: Strategic Discovery Session
     icon: search
     subtitle: For leaders seeking clarity on where to start with AI